Booker, Ayton lead Suns to 133-104 blowout of Mavericks

-DALLAS (AP)Devin Booker scored 20 of his 32 points in a decisive third quarter, Deandre Ayton had a season-high 31 points and the Phoenix Suns never trailed in a 133-104 dismantling of the Dallas Mavericks on Tuesday night.
+Booker scored 20 of his 32 points in a decisive third quarter, Deandre Ayton had a season-high 31 points and the Suns never trailed in a 133-104 dismantling of the Dallas Mavericks on Tuesday night.

+Eighth in the NBA in scoring, Booker is tied for fourth with Portland’s Damian Lillard with 20 games of at least 30 points.
+They trail three All-Star starters in James Harden, Giannis Antetokounmpo and Trae Young.
+The reserves will be announced Thursday.

+”It’s exciting just to be in this situation,” said Booker, who was 7 of 9 from the field in the third and 12 of 20 for the game. ”Every time I go out on the floor, I try to represent Phoenix, represent my last name in the best way possible and I think making All-Star would amplify that and give something that this city’s been waiting on for a long time.”

 Booker started the scoring in the third quarter before the ball had even been thrown in, making a free throw after the last of three first-half technicals against Dallas was called against Tim Hardaway Jr. after the halftime buzzer.